cube-drone/tex_avery/vancouver_2029.md

 Stanley's Quest
 ---------------

-* Master Arc: The Quest To Regain Stanley's Identity ** Sub Arc: Identity Verification: Police Report, Birth Certificate, Character References ** Sub Arc: Basic Survival: Getting Some Cash, Food, and a Terminal ** Sub Arc: You're not the only one: There's been a rash of surgical identity thefts.
+### Master Arc: The Quest To Regain Stanley's Identity ###
+ * Identity Verification: Police Report, Birth Certificate, Character References
+ * Basic Survival: Getting Some Cash, Food, and a Terminal
+ * You're not the only one: There's been a rash of surgical identity thefts.
-** Sub Arc: Chip-hacking For Fun & Profit
+ * Chip-hacking For Fun & Profit
-** Sub Arc: Who Did This?
+ * Who Did This?
 Tracking the chip-thief.
-** Sub Arc: Why?
+ * Why?
 Unearthing a grand conspiracy.

+### Endings: ###

+* Good Little Bureaucrat: Follow all of the instructions to get your identity back.
+ * You regain your identity, but never learn the full truth of what happened.
+* Murder Everyone: Kill every single NPC.
+ * You were an unresponsive the entire time, playing out an elaborate revenge fantasy.
+* Refugee: Stay Disconnected
+ * You abandon your old life and join a commune on Salt Spring.
+* Evil Ending: Kill all of your business associates while chipless.
+ * You become fantastically wealthy, but it's strongly suggested that you're an unresponsive.
+* Conspiracy: You discover the conspiracy and foil it.
+ * Canonical ending.
+Not sure about the details.